Atk 0 Crit All ~My attack stat is negligible, so I can't help but rely on critical hits to succeed!~

 “Who was the one that triggered them in the first place?!”

 However, her body was pulled to the side as I dived into her.
 The blur of the miasma-laced sword sailed right over us.
-As we both hit the ground, I turned at the golem, the purplish glow of my eyes telling me a good place to strike.
+As we both hit the ground, I turned to the golem, the purplish glow of my eyes telling me a good place to strike.

 I looked up as a barrage of blue flashes struck the golem’s back from behind.